cdavidmaxey/cdavidmaxey.github.io/_posts/2017-07-02-Social-Emotional-Learning-in-Schools-MindUP-Curriculum.md

 - iv_load_policy=3
 - modestbranding=1
 - disablekb=1
-credits: "Stock&nbsp;Photo <a rel='nofollow' target='_blank' href='https://stock.adobe.com/stock-photo/pupils-meditating-on-classroom-desks/89371077'>&copy;</a>&nbsp;WavebreakmediaMicro"
+credits: "Stock&nbsp;Photo <a rel='nofollow noreferrer' target='_blank' href='https://stock.adobe.com/stock-photo/pupils-meditating-on-classroom-desks/89371077'>&copy;</a>&nbsp;WavebreakmediaMicro"
 title: "Social-Emotional Learning in Schools: MindUP Curriculum"
 description: "One of many SEL curricula, MindUP teachs children about the brain and meditation to help them bring mindful attention to the learning enviroment and beyond."
 tags: